-Student Name: Date: Preceptor Name: Site: Criteria Checklist Described the study design: Study title Type of study (i.e. randomized, blinded, controlled, Study group allocations, drug doses, regimens, dura tion (if applicable) Follow-up tests, laboratory and otherwise (if applica- able) Assessment of compliance (if applicable) Described the purpose of the study and the study 's hypothesis: The student should discuss the question that the inve estigators are asking and what the study is trying to show.
-Briefly placed the study in context by giving an o verview of the current state of knowledge regarding the study's hypothesis: The student should discuss the existing standard of care about the topic generating the study.
-Described the characteristics of the study popula tion: Inclusion/exclusion criteria Date study conducted, country(ies), center(s) Age, gender, other drugs being taken, co-morbid co- nditions of the research subjects Disease states and conditions that preclude participa • Identified potential sources of bias (confounding) Described the sources and methods used for control Explained how (s)he would overcome/control for bi Described the study's endpoint(s) and if they are Described the magnitude of the differences (effect et size) between treatments or interventions and whether or not they were clinically meaningful: Explained how his/her practice would change based Described the statistical tests used and their inter • Discussed the dropout rate (loss to follow-up or r response rate) in the study and its effect on the study results: Adverse effects Accountability of the number of patients initiating a nd completing the study (i.e., data in tables/figures coincide with text/identified dropouts) isagrees with the investigators conclusions and why: Whether the study was ethical or not Limitations and strengths of the study non-defensive manner.
+Student Name: Date: Preceptor Name: Site: Criteria Checklist Described the study design: Study title Type of study (i.e. randomized, blinded, controlled, meta a-analysis, etc.) Study group allocations, drug doses, regimens, duration (if applicable) Follow-up tests, laboratory and otherwise (if applicable) Assessment of compliance (if applicable) Described the purpose of the study and the study's hy ypothesis: The student should discuss the question that the investig ators are asking and what the study is trying to show.
+Briefly placed the study in context by giving an overv view of the current state of knowledge regarding the study's hypothesis: The student should discuss the existing standard of care about the topic generating the study.
+Described the characteristics of the study population : Inclusion/exclusion criteria Date study conducted, country(ies), center(s) Age, gender, other drugs being taken, co-morbid condition ons of the research subjects Disease states and conditions that preclude participation in the study Identified potential sources of bias (confounding): Described the sources and methods used for controlling or adjusting for bias.
+Explained how (s)he would overcome/control for bias in the study Described the study's endpoint(s) and if they are, or a are not, clinically meaningful to patients.
+Described the magnitude of the differences (effect siz e) between treatments or interventions and whether or not they were clinically meaningful: 1 1.
+2 Explained how his/her practice would change based on t Described the statistical tests used and their interpret Discussed the dropout rate (loss to follow-up or respo onse rate) in the study and its effect on the study results: Adverse effects Accountability of the number of patients initiating and c with text/identified dropouts) ompleting the study (i.e., data in tables/figures coincide Discussed whether or not the student agrees or disag rees with the investigators conclusions and why: Whether the study was ethical or not ······································ Limitations and strengths of the study Delivery: Voice: volume, speed, enunciation, pronunciation Language: Accuracy of terminology used, no use of slan ng ("va know", um,), etc. Makes a clear attempt to answer questions accurately.
+D non-defensive manner.